Best Swiss Chocolate (Famous & Lesser-Known Brands)

 Camille Bloch

 Camille Bloch is a household name when it comes to chocolate in Switzerland.
-The Swiss love two of their chocolate bars in particular, the Ragusa and Torino chocolate bars, and you probably will too.
+The Swiss love two of their chocolate bars, particularly the Ragusa and Torino chocolate bars, and you probably will too.

 The Ragusa is filled with whole hazelnuts and comes in blond, milk chocolate, and dark chocolate varieties.
 The Torino is all milk chocolate surrounding a truffle.
 They are both to die for!

-Camille Bloch also makes specialty chocolates and they are renowned for their liqueur varieties.
-You can also try some of their exclusive chocolates by visiting their museum located just across from their chocolate factory in Courtelary in the Canton of Bern.
+Camille Bloch also makes specialty chocolates and is renowned for its liqueur varieties.
+You can try some of its exclusive chocolates by visiting its museum, located just across from its chocolate factory in Courtelary in the Canton of Bern.

-While touring the museum you get to try making chocolate and can learn about the history of Cammille Block too.
+While touring the museum, you can try making chocolate and learn about the history of Camille Block.

 Du Rhone